holyfair/TestTask/README.md

 5. Polymorphyc data binding was implemented regarding MS documantation [MS documantation] (https://docs.microsoft.com/en-us/aspnet/core/mvc/advanced/custom-model-binding?view=aspnetcore-5.0) - file in project (CustomerModelBinderProvider.cs)
-6. AspNetCoreRateLimit - для реалізації обмеження запитів
+6. AspNetCoreRateLimit - to implement limit of requests

 # Limit of requests
 To change the limit of requests to one minute you should change the "Limit" field in the appsettings.json file